openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/somatosensoryCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
+   :definition: Is a functional part of brain.
+Is part of the postcentral gyrus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008930) ('is_a' and 'relationship')]
-   :definition: Area of the parietal lobe concerned with receiving general sensations.
-It lies posterior to the central sulcus.
+   :description: Area of the parietal lobe concerned with receiving general sensations.
+It lies posterior to the central sulcus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0008930)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110752
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0008930#somatosensory-cortex
    :name: somatosensory cortex